-Noga Wizansky was born in Ashkelon, Israel, and now lives and works in Oakland, California.
-She has an MA in Design with emphasis on drawing and painting, and an interdisciplinary Ph.D. in History of the Visual Arts, both from UC Berkeley.
+Noga Wizansky was born in Ashkelon, Israel, and now lives and works in Nevada City, California.
+She has an MA in Design with emphasis in drawing and painting, and an interdisciplinary Ph.D. in History of the Visual Arts, both from UC Berkeley.

 drawing -- observation -- the work of the hand

 Interactions -- writing with image-making; the remembered past with the lived present; the personal with the social; seeing, feeling, and thought; deliberation and discovery

 John Berger, A Painter of Our Time -- " . . . when I do not draw, my mind becomes overcrowded and the crowd accuses."

 Yitzhak Laor, commenting on his poem "He'arat Shulayim (Footnote)" -- " . . . beyond the urge to shout 'see, here the blood worship begins', the poem's musicality is most important, here . . . is the place in which I protect my own voice (I think), and everything else is given to others, as a gift." (translated with permission from the author )

 Philip Levine, "Blue and Blue" ". . . overhead the sky darkened into a blue so deep I thought the world would break into fire."

 all art works and text copyright Noga Wizansky, 2012